8 Inexpensive Ways to Cozy Up Your Bedroom for Fall

 Breezy curtains and bamboo shades are perfect for summer, but fall calls for something a bit more dramatic.
 You’ll also want a set that adds a practical dose of insulation.
 Tightly woven curtains (read: higher thread counts and heavy materials) made of wool, silk, and mohair work well to keep heat in and cold air out.
 Choose a set in a warm fall color or pattern that ties into your bedroom’s existing color palette.
 If your windows are already outfitted with shades or blinds, simply hang curtains over them—come spring, all you’ll need to do is remove the rod and stow them away until next season.

 Swap your accessories

 Tchotchkes: those little knick-knacks you keep on your bookshelves, end tables, and vanity, are easy to swap out with the seasons.
-Update yours with fall-inspired finds like a bowl or tray of pine cones, leaves, or stones (this is how to make your own scented pine cones), or a bouquet of lively autumn flowers like mums or sunflowers (these are the longest-lasting cut flowers you can buy).
+Update yours with fall-inspired finds like a bowl or tray of pine cones, leaves, or stones, or a bouquet of lively autumn flowers like mums or sunflowers (these are the longest-lasting cut flowers you can buy).